Posted September 17, 2015

 The first and easiest step you can take when securing your BYOD environment against malicious backdoors is educating employees to be aware of the manufacturers and origins of their devices.

-Many reports of pre-installed programs, or malicious backdoors, stem from compromises in the manufacturer’s supply chain that allowed criminals to introduce Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. on the device.
+Many reports of pre-installed programs, or malicious backdoors, stem from compromises in the manufacturer’s supply chain that allowed criminals to introduce Malware: Software that is intended to damage or disable computers and computer systems. on the device.
 The introduction of pre-installed programs poses an immediate and often difficult threat to identify.
 Once this has occurred, criminals can exploit these programs and steal a user’s identity to monetize the stored data by selling information to third parties.

 One thing to note is that countries can create backdoors in support of domestic surveillance objectives.
 The ultimate function of these government-sanctioned backdoors are to support local and/or national law enforcement initiatives and will likely not affect the average business professional.
 Organizations should be aware that if their device’s network is owned by a foreign entity, they are subject to that entity’s laws.